 PERMANENT ESTABLISHMENT IN SPAIN

-- A Permanent Establishment It is a fixed place of business (center to carry on the business or a dependent agent).
+- A Permanent Establishment is a fixed place of business (a centre from which to carry out the business or a dependent agent).

-- It is a Fiscal concept to tax benefits in Spain.
+- It is a Fiscal concept regarding tax benefits in Spain.

-- In principle, the activities of a representative office are limited, essentially coordination, collaboration etc.
+- In principle, the activities which a representative office can carry out are limited, essentially coordination, collaboration etc.

 Written by Josep Conesa